prahladyeri/VisualAlchemist/README.md

 I'm presently looking for people who can contribute to Visual Alchemist.
 Mainly in the areas of:

-1. Testing: Extensive alpha/beta testing, so our `v1.1` can be a big hit!
+1. Testing: Extensive alpha/beta testing, so our `v1.1` can be a big hit.
 2. Code review: There is no such thing as bug-free code and more the number of eyeballs, the better it is.
 3. Logo Design: Though a new logo is not immediately necessary, it is still a nice to have, though.
 4. Documentation: Docs are very critical at this early of the project, and we don't have any apart from the basic guide accompnied by the app itself.